-Planning a day trip from Kumamoto to Mount Aso is super easy, especially if you follow my Kumamoto guide.
-I included all the sites and instructions for enjoying a day trip to Mount Aso.
+Planning a day trip from Kumamoto to Mt Aso is easy, especially if you follow my guide.
+I included all the sights on the Aso volcano so you can enjoy a day on the active volcano.

 You can find more information about each attraction by clicking on the individual pin.

-1. Visit one of the world’s largest volcanic crater at Mount Nakadake
+1. Visit one of the world’s largest volcanic craters at Mount Nakadake

 Take the Mount Aso bus from Aso Station and get off at the last station called Asosan Nishi-eki (Mount Aso).

-And since January 2019, the ropeway building is taken down.
+And since January 2019, the ropeway building has been taken down.
 There are plans to rebuild another structure in the future.

-If you are planning a trip to Mount Aso, check online and see the latest condition of the volcanic crater.
+If you are planning a day trip to see the Aso volcano, check online and see the latest condition of the volcanic crater.

-Even if you cannot see the Nakadake crater up-close, you can see the volcano from Asosanjyo Shrine, the closest point to seeing the active volcano.
+Even if you cannot see the Nakadake crater up close, you can see the volcano from Asosanjyo Shrine, the closest point to the active volcano.

-2. Follow the signs and hike from the top of Mount Aso to Kusasenri, Eboshidake and Kishimadake
+2. Hike from the top of Mount Aso to Kusasenri, Eboshidake and Kishimadake